curl/everything-curl/libcurl-http/auth.md

 ## User name and password

-libcurl will not try any HTTP authentication without a given user name.
+libcurl does not try any HTTP authentication without a given user name.
 Set one like:

     curl_easy_setopt(curl, CURLOPT_USERNAME, "joe");